HOrdover/craftlit-cranford/content/003-CRANFORD Ch 3 - 681 - ANNIVERSARY.md

 Wuv.
 TWOO Wuv...
 -BOOK PARTY COMING UP END OF APRIL on the 24th The Thin Man by Dashiell Hammett
 - Dead Men don't wear Plaid
-- Plum Deluxe [Hunnybush](https://www.plumdeluxe.com/pages/fandoms) Herbal—I found out this was a special blend that might no longer be available
+- Plum Deluxe [Hunnybush](https://www.plumdeluxe.com/pages/fandoms) Herbal—I found out this was a special blend that might no longer be available but you can [take their quiz to find YOUR perfect cup](https://www.plumdeluxe.com/#finder-quiz-9560)!
 - You can call the show from the App or 206-350-1642 or speakpipe.com/craftlit
 - [SEND US YOUR CRAFTY VIDEOS](https://www.plumdeluxe.com/pages/fandoms) and let us know what text you want on the screen during your video (promote your shop!)
 - [Bookshop.org's CraftLit list from Farley's](https://bookshop.org/wishlists/4ba78b7681835fe4753c5490a7d3bc0144e0a752) also check out other indie online bookshops Thriftbooks.com and AbeBooks.com or Powell's